DraftKings NFL Picks: Chalk, Pivots, and Punts for Week 6

 This is the first 10 game main slate of the year which causes the player pool to shorten up and makes us have to get more creative in differentiating our line-ups.
 The HOU/KC and ATL/ARI will likely draw a lot of ownership for those players, as they should.
 Line-ups in smaller entry limit and smaller tourneys will likely be chalky, so find a couple of pivots and a punt you like and work them into your builds.
 For MME get a handful of low owned contrarian plays into your pool for differentiation.
 Best of luck to you, and thanks for reading!

 Sign up for FantasyData's newsletter and get awesome content sent to your inbox.

 We'll never share your email address and you can opt out at any time, we promise.

-NorCal native Jesse Jones has been addicted to fantasy football since joining and winning his first league in 1994.
+NorCal native Jesse Jones has been obsessed with fantasy football since first joining and winning a league in 1994.
 Always looking for an edge, Jess has been ahead of the curve mining data and building customized spreadsheet rankings and projections while others showed up to draft day asking for a pencil and a cheat sheet.
-Jess is an avid NFL DFS, Bestball, and re-draft player as well as an NHL DFS player.
-Jess will work hard to find the edge you need to win in all formats.
-Jess is married to the wonderful wife of their 2 kids and enjoys traveling, tabletop games, and craft brews.
+As an avid NFL DFS, Bestball, and re-draft player Jess will work hard to find the edge you need to win in all formats.
+Jess is married to the wonderful wife of their 2 kids and enjoys traveling, playing tabletop games, and trying new craft brews.
 Let's make some money at this hobby of ours!